 Fayetteville, N.C. — Eco Modern Flats are the first LEED platinum multifamily community in Arkansas.

 Fayetteville, Ark. — Grandbridge Real Estate Capital recently closed a $6.2 million first mortgage loan secured by Eco Modern Flats, a 96-unit LEED Platinum multifamily property near the University of Arkansas.
-The permanent fixed rate loan was originated by Atlanta-based Senior Vice President Alan Tapie.
+The permanently fixed-rate loan was originated by Atlanta-based Senior Vice President Alan Tapie.

 Funding for the loan was provided by Fannie Mae and was structured with a 10-year term, 30-year amortization and closed with an interest rate of 3.98 percent.
 “This refinance allowed the owner to retire the current bank loan and fix the interest rate below 4.0 percent for 10 years,” explained Tapie.